chetanpisal/AWS_Machine_Learning_Speciality/Amazon_Kinesis.md

 ** Kinesis Video Streams

 When should you use Kinesis Video Streams?• Needs to process real-time streaming video data (audio, images, radar).• Batch-process and store streaming video.• Feed streaming data Kinesis into other AWS services

+_Amazon Kinesis Video Streams can be used to stream live video from devices to the AWS cloud or build applications for real-time video processing or batch-oriented video analytics.
+Kinesis Video Streams can also be used to watch your video streams in real time as they are received in the cloud.
+Amazon Kinesis Video Streams uses Amazon S3 as the underlying data store behind the scenes_

 ** Kinesis Data Analytics